sameer-cnetric-space/AuthenSure/README.md

 ## Introduction

-Universal-KYC is a scalable, feature-rich KYC application designed for secure and efficient identity verification.
+AuthenSure is a scalable, feature-rich KYC application designed for secure and efficient identity verification.
 This app utilizes a robust system for handling users, KYC data, image quality checks, and moderation algorithms, with a special focus on admin roles for management and auditing.

 ## User Management